soderlind/wp-denyhost/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-WP-DenyHost denies a spammer from accessing your WordPress blog
+WP-DenyHost denies a spammer from accessing your WordPress site.
+If you have a CloudFlare account, WP-DenyHost can add spammers to the CloudFlare Block list

 == Description ==